M. P. Abdussamad Samadani: Personal life

 M.P.
 Abdussamad Samadani was born as son of M.P.
 Abdul Hameed Haidari and Ottakath Zainab on 1 January 1959 at Kottakkal, Malappuram district.

 Education

-Samadani holds a Bachelor of Arts with First Rank, Master of Arts with Second Rank from Farook College in 1982, and M. Phil. from University of Calicut in 1986, LLB from Government Law College, Kozhikode in 2003.
-He did his PhD from Jawaharlal Nehru University, New Delhi.
+Samadani holds a BA (Rank 1), MA (Rank 2) from Farook College in 1982, and MPhil from University of Calicut in 1986, LLB from Government Law College, Kozhikode in 2003.
+He did his PhD from JNU, New Delhi.